-Approach used to calculate financial impact: Typical sustainability-linked loans tie between 2 and 20 basis points to achievement of ESG or carbon metrics.
-The financial impact figure is calculated by multiplying this range in basis points to our financial liabilities as at end 2019, in order to estimate the likely value at stake from our debt, due to potential links with our carbon performance if future financing contracts include a carbon performance KPI.
-Figures and assumptions used in the calculation: - Our financial liabilities as reported in our 2019 Annual Report at end 2019 were 3,888 million USD. - Assumption used is a range in basis points for a sustainability linked loan of between 2 and 20, applied to the full amount of debt. - Value at stake is therefore quantified as 0.0002% and 0.002% of total debt at end 2019. - This equals a potential financial impact range of 0.8 - 7.8 million USD per year.
+Approach used to calculate financial impact: Typical sustainability-linked loans tie between 2 and 10 basis points to achievement of ESG or carbon metrics.
+The financial impact figure is calculated by multiplying this range in basis points to our \$5 bn credit facility, in order to estimate the likely value at stake from our debt, due to potential links with our carbon performance.
+Figures and assumptions used in the calculation: - Our credit facility is for 5 bn USD - Assumption used is a range in basis points for a sustainability linked loan of between 2 and 10, applied to the full amount of possible debt. - Value at stake is therefore quantified as 0.0002% and 0.001% of the potential debt of 5 bn USD. - This equals a potential financial impact range of 1 - 5 million USD per year.